 Cumulative effects of cultural resources would be contained within the Installation and would be similar to the environmental consequences provided in Section 4.2.3, in that cultural resources could potentially be affected where ground disturbance would occur to expose unknown cultural resources, where structures are renovated or demolished, or where visual elements may be introduced that are out of character with an historic property within the view shed.
 On Post, these impacts can be avoided, minimized, or mitigated, but would have a collective effect in reducing the overall number of historic properties on Fort Benning and in the surrounding region.
-This collective effect would be under the same regulatory requirements for mitigation and these impacts would not be considered significant.
+This collective effect would be a minor adverse impact for cultural resources because all future construction projects would be under the same regulatory requirements for mitigation and these impacts would not be considered significant.